 __________, ed.
 The Road to Salem.
 Winston-Salem, North Carolina: John F. Blair, 1993.

 __________, et al, eds.
 Records of the Moravians in North Carolina.
 12 vols.
 Raleigh: North Carolina State Department of Archives and History, 1922-1969.

 Glancy, Shawn.
 Subject Index to the Transactions of the Moravian Historical Society.
-Bethlehem, Pennsylvania: Moravian College and Theological Seminary, 1997.
+Bethlehem, Pennsylvania: Moravian University and Theological Seminary, 1997.